The Adventures of Jinbao: Plot

 When morning comes, Steel Mouth Chicken crows at the sight of the sun.
 As Jinbao faces the Nine-Headed Snake, a recovering Princess Angelica states that the Nine-Headed Snake is at his weakest during the day.
 The rebels join the fight against the Nine-Headed Snake.
 The Ginseng Spirit shows up and plays his Song of Peace to weaken the Nine-Headed Snake.
-Faith shows up to help as she restores the land, purifies the Phantom Army, and even revives Cattle and Charcoal.
+Faith shows up to help as she restores the land, purifies the Phantom Army, and even revives Cattle and Charcoal offscreen.
 The rebels then do a combo attack against its heads in order to defeat it while getting entangled.
 Cotton Sheep Sister attacks the Wind Head, Horse attacks the Water Head, Mantis attacks the Ice Head, Big-Eared Rabbit attacks the Fire Head, Big-Eyed Monkey attacks the Electric Head, Flying Pig attacks the Poison Head, Golden Retriever attacks the Spear Head, Steel Mouth Chicken attacks the Bewitching Head, and Jinbao attacks the main head.
-The final blow breaks the Nine-Headed Snake as the evil rat emerges and flees Merryland.
+The final blow breaks the Nine-Headed Snake as the evil rat emerges from the main head and flees Merryland.

 What's left of the Nine-Headed Snake is restored to Hope as she rejoins Faith in the sky.
 Princess Angelica gives them the Dragon Ball of Light as she states that Hope and Faith will continue to guard Merryland.
 Everyone celebrates their victory.

 During the credits, Jinbao is back on Earth as he spars with his Captain using the moves that he learned in Merryland as well as drinking alcohol.
 Their sparring ends in a draw.